This is a guest post by Jamie Heston, homeschooling expert.

 Local, statewide, and homeschool approach-specific groups via social media and other small group platforms have become a lifeline for those looking for information about how to educate their children for the first time.

 Screen Time or the Use of Bubbles

-Even so, many families, especially those with young children who don’t cope as well with lots of screen time, are feeling the pinch when it comes to the lack of real life interactions.
+Even so, many families, especially those with young children who don’t cope as well with lots of screen time, are still feeling the pinch when it comes to the lack of real-life interactions.
 There is a lot of concern and discussion about our children’s mental health and development during these difficult times.

 These social bubbles require families to communicate extremely well about exposure to the virus and ongoing risk, to continually assess safety.

-There has been an interesting mix of parents looking into homeschooling during the pandemic.
+There was an interesting mix of parents looking into homeschooling during the pandemic.
 Some were already looking into it and interested in homeschooling.
-Others considered it in the past, but are being thrust into it a little earlier than they expected, and still others are being forced into it due to health and safety considerations or after disappointment or difficulties with distance learning.
+Others considered it in the past, but were thrust into it a little earlier than they expected, and still others are being forced into it due to health and safety considerations or after disappointment or difficulties with distance learning.

 Lastly, some families are using homeschooling laws in order to set up so-called “pods” where they hire a teacher to lead a small group of children who are socially bubbling together.

-It’s been said that it seems highly likely that at least a portion of those thrust into homeschooling during this time will find their way to success and stick with it.
-If this should happen, long term homeschooling numbers will explode beyond the current generally accepted number of 3% of US students.
+It’s been said that it seems highly likely that at least a portion of those thrust into homeschooling during that time will find their way to success and stick with it.
+If this should happen, long-term homeschooling numbers will explode beyond the current generally accepted number of 3% of US students.